Khula Development Group is a registered

 REASONS FOR ABSENTEEISM INCLUDE, BUT ARE NOT LIMITED TO:

-TO ACCOMPLISH OUR MISSION, WE RUN FOUR PROGRAMMES:
+TO ACCOMPLISH OUR MISSION, WE RUN THREE PROGRAMMES:

-EVERY CHILD FROM DISADVANTAGED COMMUNITIES ATTENDS SCHOOL EVERY DAY
+TO SEE EVERY CHILD FROM DISADVANTAGED COMMUNITIES ATTEND

 To help children, parents, primary caregivers, schools and the community to value